 For the remaining trade receivables due from non-government organisations, the Group measures loss allowances for trade receivables at an amount equal to lifetime ECLs, which, except for amounts due from customers with significant doubt on collection that are assessed individually, is calculated using a provision matrix.
-Accordingly, the Group recognised credit loss allowance of HK\$6,178,000 (2019: Nil) for customers with significant doubt on collection that is individually impaired at 31 December 2020.
-Apart from the amounts due from those customers, the ECLs as at 31 December 2020 are based on the expected loss rates determined with reference to the historical actual loss on the trade receivables for each business segment.
-Expected loss rates ranging from 0.01% to 0.92% (2019: 0.01% to 1.21%) were applied to such trade receivables for cleaning services, landscaping services together with waste management and recycling businesses.
-As there was no history of default from customers for the pest management business, the Group considers the credit risk of such customers to be insignificant and no loss allowance was recognised as at 31 December 2020 (2019: Nil).
+Accordingly, the credit loss allowance recognised for customers with significant doubt on collection that are assessed individually, is calculated using a provision that is individually impaired as at 31 December 2021 is HK\$1,643,000 (2020: HK\$6,178,000).
+Apart from the amounts due from those customers, the ECLs as at 31 December 2021 are based on the expected loss rates determined with reference to the historical actual loss on the trade receivables for each business segment.
+Expected loss rates ranging from 0.01% to 2.43% (2020: 0.01% to 0.92%) were applied to such trade receivables for cleaning services, landscaping services together with waste management and recycling businesses.
+As there was no history of default from customers for the pest management business, the Group considers the credit risk of such customers to be insignificant and no loss allowance was recognised as at 31 December 2021 (2020: Nil).

-Expected loss rates are based on actual loss experience over the past 5 (2019: 5) years for each business segment.
+Expected loss rates are based on actual loss experience over the past 5 (2020: 5) years for each business segment.
 These rates are adjusted to reflect differences between economic conditions during the period over which the historic data has been collected, current conditions and the Group's view of economic conditions over the expected lives of the receivables.